2026 Snowdrop Catalogue

 Carolyn’s Snowdrop Articles: Snowdrops are desirable plants for three reasons: their early bloom time, ornamental characteristics, and their fascinating histories.
 For more on this, read the feature article I wrote for the Hardy Plant Society Newsletter called “Confessions of a Galanthophile” by clicking here.
 I have written many other articles about snowdrops, and you can find links to most of them by clicking hereRead my cover article on snowdrops in the Jan/Feb 2016 issue of Fine Gardening magazine by clicking here.

-Reference Books: The comprehensive snowdrop encyclopedia A Gardener’s Guide to Snowdrops: Second Edition by Freda Cox (Crowood Press 2019) contains descriptions of every snowdrop on our list.
-The descriptive information below comes from many sources, including the Cox encyclopedia already mentioned, Some Snowdrops: A Photographic Ramble by Anne C. Repnow (Davidia Press 2020); A Plant Lover’s Guide to Snowdrops by Naomi Slade (Timber Press 2014); The Galanthophiles: 160 Years of Snowdrop Devotees by Jane Kilpatrick and Jennifer Harmer (Orphans Publishing 2018); and Snowdrops: A Monograph of Cultivated Galanthus by Matt Bishop, Aaron Davis, and John Grimshaw (Griffin Press 2006, sadly out-of-print, referred to below as Snowdrops).
+Reference Books: The comprehensive snowdrop encyclopedia A Gardener’s Guide to Snowdrops: Second Edition by Freda Cox (Crowood Press 2019) contains short descriptions of almost every snowdrop on our list.
+The descriptive information below comes from many sources: Some Snowdrops: A Photographic Ramble and Some More Snowdrops, by Anne C. Repnow (Davidia Press 2020 & 2024); A Plant Lover’s Guide to Snowdrops by Naomi Slade (Timber Press 2014); The Galanthophiles: 160 Years of Snowdrop Devotees by Jane Kilpatrick and Jennifer Harmer (Orphans Publishing 2018); and Snowdrops: A Monograph of Cultivated Galanthus by Matt Bishop, Aaron Davis, and John Grimshaw (Griffin Press 2006, sadly out-of-print, referred to below as Snowdrops).

 * * * * *